 Suddenly Trivia: What was the major international event of 1957? a.
 World’s first Triple-Bang H-Bomb tested; b.
 Eisenhower Doctrine of sending Nixon to Mars; c.
 Sputnik; d.
 American Bandstand born.

 Standing in that cafeteria line, I had been thinking that we all looked pretty good.
 For codgers.
 Most all of my classmates were fit.
 Some even had hair.
 But it was the sparkle in their eyes and ready laughter from their hearts that really took me back to those days of 1957 when we were all so very young.

-I’d been at DePauw two days now.
-I’d compared life stories with maybe 50 of my classmates.
+I’d been at DePauw two days now and I’d compared life stories with maybe 50 of my classmates.

 I’d yet to hear anyone complain.
 Let’s face it, we were all on our best behavior.
 But I’d spoken with some for a half hour or more.
 And instead of regrets, I heard nothing but confidence in life and in the future.

 To build a country house, to visit China, to learn to play the dulcimer, to teach adult illiterates to read.

 Most all chose retirement as a time to learn and grow.
 And forgive.

 We’ve grown up, this class of ’57.
 But we haven’t grown old.
 None of us.
 I don’t care what AARP says.